faasm/faasm/docs/source/sgx.md

 inv sgx.check
 ```

-Note also that hardware mode is not yet available in development clusters, only
-through the CLI.

 Then, to run functions using SGX compile them as usual, and set the `WASM_VM`
 environment variable to "sgx".